moodymuskox/adroit-qa-tests/Test_and_development.md

-# Test Plan: Cleango App
+# Test and Development plan

 ## Introduction
-The test plan outlines the testing approach and strategies for the Cleango App, emphasizing the setup of automated testing frameworks and their integration with development activities.
+The test and development plan outlines the development and testing approach and strategies, emphasizing the setup of automated testing frameworks and their integration with development activities.

 ## Objectives
 1. Implement an efficient testing framework.